wikimedia/wikimedia-discovery-analytics/oozie/popularity_score/README.md

 Note that this job uses the pageview_hourly dataset.
 If a pageview aggregation job does not have the _SUCCESS done-flag in the directory, the data for that week will not be aggregated until it does.

-@TODO is that desirable?
-We can probably get reasonable results if an hour or two from the week is missing